habitat-sh/habitat/www/source/blog/2019-02-06-introducing-the-install-hook.html.md

 Restart-Service Habitat
 ```

-This will set the environment variable at the `machine` scope and restart the Habitat Supervisor for the variable to take effect.
+This will set the environment variable at the `machine` scope and restart the Chef Habitat Supervisor for the variable to take effect.